LasyaSai/deploy-service/RUNBOOK.md

 ### Step 1 — Confirm the outage

-- Check UptimeRobot alert: note the **exact timestamp** of the first failure.
+- Check UptimeRobot alert: note the **exact timestamp** of the first failure
 - Hit `GET /health` manually from your machine:
   ```bash
   curl -s https://your-service.onrender.com/health